OpenTTD/OpenTTD/readme.txt

   - libpng: making screenshots and loading heightmaps
   - libfreetype: loading generic fonts and rendering them
   - libfontconfig: searching for fonts, resolving font names to actual fonts
-  - libicu: handling of right-to-left scripts (e.g. Arabic and Persian)
+  - libicu: handling of right-to-left scripts (e.g. Arabic and Persian) and natural sorting of strings.

 OpenTTD does not require any of the libraries to be present, but without liblzma you cannot open most recent savegames and without zlib you cannot